mariahnorell/website/content/courses/hr_analytics/python/descriptives.md

 ```
 # replace 'func_name' with actual function name

 stats.func_name()
 ```

-> *Notice how you don’t actually have to write ”scipy” here.*
+> *Notice how you don’t actually have to write ”scipy” here.
+More on that later.*

 ### Pearson’s Correlation